TEAMSTERS LOCAL 502: CASA SCHOLARSHIP FUND

 The object of the Scholarship Fund is to provide financial assistance to the children of members of Teamsters Local 502: CASA, as well as to any children attending a public (non-charter) school within the School District of Philadelphia, who are recommended by a member of CASA, who have demonstrated scholastic ability, good character and qualities of leadership.

-The competition will be open to children who meet the definition of eligibility.
-The application time period is from September 5, 2020, through October 26, 2020.
+The application process will be open to children who meet the definition of eligibility.
+The application deadline is from May 31, 2022.

 Each scholarship will be for up to one thousand dollars ($1000) per year.